aws-samples/amazon-bedrock-samples/docs/poc-to-prod/inference-profiles/inference-profile-basics.md

 ```

 <h3> Create Inference Profile </h3>
-This cell calls the `create_inference_profile` method to create a Custom Inference Profile.
-By specifying a base foundation model ARN and custom tags, the Inference Profile provides a way to organize and manage model configurations for the department's specific use case.
-The created Inference Profile ARN will be stored and can be used in place of default model IDs when making API calls to Bedrock, enabling more tailored interaction with the chosen model.
+This cell calls the `create_inference_profile` method to create an application inference profile.
+By specifying a base foundation model ARN and custom tags, the application inference profile provides a way to organize and manage model configurations for the department's specific use case.
+The created inference profile ARN will be stored and can be used in place of default model IDs when making API calls to Bedrock, enabling more tailored interaction with the chosen model.

 ```python